duarte-pardal/discord-archiver/doc/config.md

 ### Object hierarchy

 Each thread is a sub&hyphen;object of its parent channel.
 Each guild channel is a sub&hyphen;object of its guild.
-A sub&hyphen;object inherits all options from the parent object, except for those which are overridden.
+A sub&hyphen;object inherits all options from the parent object, except those which are overridden.

 ### Default options